-In semi-built crankshafts, all the parts of the crankshaft are not assembled together, but instead, some of the parts are forged and constructed together as a whole.
+In semi-built crankshafts, all the parts of the crankshaft are not assembled together, instead, some of the parts are forged and constructed together as a whole.
 For instance, the crank web and bearing generals of the crankshaft are forged, shaped, and fully built together.
-These types of crankshafts are generally used in the diesel engines used for the main engine of a ship.
+These types of crankshafts are generally used in diesel engines used for the main engine of a ship.

 4. Forged Crankshafts

-The forged crankshafts are built with the help of the forging process.
+Forged crankshafts are built with the help of the forging process.
 Here, a single piece or block of metal is forged and is given the shape of a crankshaft.
 Assembling the parts of the crankshaft through processes like welding is not required.
 Forged camshafts are typically used for engines that operate at a medium speed such as a generator.
-For heavy and bulky engines such as a two-stroke engine, the forging process of manufacturing crankshafts is not preferred.
+For heavy and bulky engines, such as a two-stroke engine, the forging process of manufacturing crankshafts is not preferred.
 Forged crankshafts are comparatively more robust than cast crankshafts.
 To improve the strength of forged crankshafts, the process of induction hardening is used.

 5. Welded Crankshafts

-In welded crankshafts, all the parts of the crankshaft such as crank web, journals, etc. are manufactured separately and are then welded together.
+In welded crankshafts, all the parts of the crankshaft, such as crank web, journals, etc., are manufactured separately and are then welded together.
 Welded crankshafts are stronger as compared to the other types of crankshafts, but the cost of manufacturing is quite high, which is why these types of crankshafts are not preferred for general applications.

 6. Cast Crankshafts